schrilax/schrilax.github.io/_teaching/2019-Q2-teaching-GM.md

 ```

-Here is the file requirements.txt
+Here are the contents of the file requirements.txt.
 ```
 # Basic packages needed for the assignment on "Generative Models"